What Do I Need To Do Before I Can Claim That My Car Is A Lemon?

 - If you have taken the car in for at least four repair attempts for the same defect, and the defect continues to exist;

-- Or, if the car has been out of service for a cumulative total of 30 or more calendar days, while being repaired for any number of defects, and the defect continues to exist.
-The 30day outofservice period may be extended for any amount of time during which repair services are not available to the you because of war, strike, or natural disaster;
+- Or, if the car has been out of service for a cumulative total of 30 or more business days, while being repaired for any number of defects, and the defect continues to exist.
+This 30day period may be extended by any amount of time during which repair services are unavailable due to war, strike, or natural disaster.